Barryrowe/cordova-build-utils/README.md

 - The appname and version are read from the config.xml.
 You may want to create `config.xml.dev`, `config.xml.test`, `config.xml.prod`, etc if you have multiple versions and need to swap the names/versions of the app.
 Then just `cp config.xml.${env} config.xml` before running the build script.

     - This might be an additional automated feature in the future.
+There is an example of doing this in the custom config block of `build.sh`